Tosi-eu/Tosi-eu/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   My name is Guilherme Tosi, and i'm undergraduating in Information Systems at Universidade de São Paulo (USP)

-  Focusing in Microservices and Computing Arch, but I have interests in Python, Bash Script, Java and SQL.
+   My name is Guilherme Tosi, and i'm undergraduating in Information Systems at Universidade de São Paulo (USP) Focusing in Microservices and Computing Arch, but I have interests in Python, Bash Script, Java and SQL.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - 🌱 I’m currently learning Python, JS, HTML and CSS
-- 🤔 I’m looking for help with learn back-end and high-performace computing
+- 🤔 I’m looking for help with learn about Frameworks like Django and ReactJS
-- ⚡ Fun fact: I started study Computer Sciences because I play League of Legends :P.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------